Letter Grade to Percentage Converter

 Step 2: Decide whether you need a range or a single estimate

 If you are checking a report card, the most honest answer is often the full range.
-For example, B+ means 87-89% on the standard scale.
+For example, B+ means 87-89% on the common scale.
 If you are doing planning, averaging, or an informal comparison, you may want one representative percentage.
 In that case, using the midpoint is usually the cleanest shortcut.

 Step 3: Check rounding and special policies